 On February 8, 2010, we entered into (i) a promissory note with Techgains Global Corporation in the aggregate principal amount of \$150,000 at an interest rate of 6% and (ii) a promissory note with Techgains Pan Pacific Corporation in the aggregate principal amount of \$150,000 at an interest rate of 6%.
 Juen-Sheng (Andrew) Kang, the Chairman of our board of directors, is a shareholder and a member of the board of directors of both Techgains Global Corporation and Techgains Pan Pacific Corporation.
 The remaining principal balance and the remaining interest of \$319,159 under the two promissory notes was converted to acquire 30,396 shares of Series G preferred stock in September 2012 at a price of \$10.50 per share.
 In connection with the promissory notes, Techgains Global Corporation and Techgains Pan Pacific Corporation each received warrants to acquire (i) 2,400 shares of Series F preferred stock at a price of \$7.50 per share and (ii) 889 shares of Series G preferred stock at a price of \$18.00.
-Unless exercised, these warrants will automatically convert into an aggregate of 2,160 shares of common stock upon the closing of this offering, based on the initial public offering price of \$10.00 per share.
+Unless exercised, these warrants will automatically convert into an aggregate of 3,188 shares of common stock upon the closing of this offering, based on the midpoint of the price range provided on the cover of this prospectus.

 On February 11, 2010, we entered into (i) a promissory note with Budworth Investments Limited in the aggregate principal amount of \$175,000 at an interest rate of 6% and (ii) a promissory note with Harbinger III Venture Capital Corp. in the aggregate principal amount of \$75,000 at an interest rate of 6%.
 Chih-Kai (C.K.)
 Cheng, a former member of our board of directors, is a shareholder, co-founder and general partner of both Budworth Investments Limited and Harbinger III Venture Capital Corp.
 The principal balance and interest owed under the two promissory notes were paid off in September 2011.
 In connection with the promissory notes, Budworth Investments Limited and Harbinger III Venture Capital Corp. received warrants to acquire an aggregate of 4,000 shares of Series F preferred stock at a price of \$7.50 per share.
-Unless exercised, these warrants will automatically convert into an aggregate of 1,800 shares of common stock upon the closing of this offering, based on the initial public offering price of \$10.00 per share.
+Unless exercised, these warrants will automatically convert into an aggregate of 2,657 shares of common stock upon the closing of this offering, based on the midpoint of the price range provided on the cover of this prospectus.